-Some of us, as parents, will say, "It's so embarrassing to do the things that we are not acfrom man without giving him something better customed to doing;" and others will say, "It makes me so nervous to do these things."
+Some of us, as parents, will say, "It's so embarrassing to do the things that we are not accustomed to doing;" and others will say, "It makes me so nervous to do these things."
 Well, Paul says in Phil.
 2:12 to "work out your own salvation with FEAR AND TREMBLING."
 Training our children certainly has to do with our salvation.
 We all plan to begin doing our duty before we die but that will not suffice in most cases.
 A child must be trained while it is in the training age.